 Steampunk aesthetics in fashion includes clothes inspired by the 19th century.
-Suits, waistcoats, pantaloons, blouses, bustle skirts, corsets are common apparels associated with this genre.
+Suits, waistcoats, pantaloons, blouses, bustle skirts, and corsets are common apparels associated with this genre.
 People usually like to accessorize these with top hats, goggles, walking sticks, pocket watches, etc. Modern accessories also include weapons, ocular loupes, telescopes, jewelry made up of gears and clockwork, and much more.
 Most of the clothes are made using lace, leather, and brass.
-The fashion also draws inspiration from other 19th century settings such American Wild West.
-Leather pants, gun holsters, shirts, long Jackets are some common elements in this setting.
+The fashion also draws inspiration from other 19th-century settings such American Wild West.
+Leather pants, gun holsters, shirts, and long jackets are some common elements in this setting.

 Steampunk Aesthetics in Decor

 Steampunk aesthetics in decor is quite brilliant and unique.
 It includes some of the widest range of artifacts that can be seen in the steampunk community today.
 Ranging from trinket boxes to wall clocks, puzzle boxes to DIY projects, furniture to bookshelves, steampunk has found its way into all of it.
 Most of these amazing objects are handmade and incorporate unique designs.
 Again, as with steampunk art, gears, pipes, valves, and other forms of 19th-century industrial machinery provide the steampunk aesthetic to most of these projects.
 Many artists also create unique objects which incorporate the retrofuturistic aspect of steampunk aesthetics.
 For example, a mechanical keyboard where its keycaps are replaced with typewriter keys.
 Or a night lamp designed using metal pipes and fitted with touch control dimming options.